cptwunderlich/cptwunderlich.github.io/_posts/2021-04-27-ssa_for_ncg_part1.md

 I've described what SSA is and how it may solve the problem.

-In the next part, I'll describe how I implemented SSA-transformation in GHC and what the results where.
+In the next part, I'll describe how I implemented SSA-transformation in GHC and what the results were.

 If you spot any mistakes, omissions or want to provide feedback, comments, questions - you can reach me on [Twitter](https://twitter.com/cptwunderlich), or via mail with my username at gmail.